anywhichway/denodata/README.md

 A powerful `db.find` function that supports approximate matching and works on both indexes and regular keys with over 50 operators including regular expressions, soundex/echoes, credit card, SSNs and more.
 If something is missing, it can be added in as little as one line.

+A subscription API allows listening for changes to the database.

 # Usage

 ```javascript